cjbnc/ws-standards/proposed/WSSR-2.3-static-key-hmac-authorization.md

 ### What about replay attacks?

 This mechanism as currently proposed does not prevent the same request from being processed twice.
-The timestamp can only limit how soon a duplicate requests could be made.
+The timestamp can only limit how soon a duplicate request could be made.

 A better mechanism would include some sort of unique request ID in the signed data.
 It would also require that every request include a unique request ID, and that the web service be able to track seen requests.
 This would almost certainly require a shared database for a service running on multiple servers.